AndresMGA/harmonica_react/README.md

     This component is only visible in the first few seconds of playback, before any notes or rest events are due.

-    When a new count in number is received it is displayed
+    When a new count in number is received it is displayed on top of <ScoreSVG>

+    When a 0 value is received it gets set to invisible.

+    It also ensures that metronome audio track volume is set to at least 0.5 while a count in is being displayed
 ```
 # <HarmonicaStatic\>
 ```